DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Actions

-Adjust your job design so that there are no adjacent transformers.
+Adjust your flow design so that there are no adjacent transformers.
 Consider combining adjacent Transformer stages if possible.

 ---

-## Aggregator Stage Not Preceded by Check Sort Stage
+## Aggregator stage not preceded by check sort stage

 #### Summary

-Aggregator Stage will only return the correct result if the keys are pre-sorted In some organisation, the data are sourced from presorted dataset.
+The Aggregator stage will only return correct results if the data are presented to the stage is already sorted by the specified aggregation keys.

-However, mistakes can happen.
-If the dataset isn't presorted, the output from Aggregator Stage will be incorrect.
-One way to ensure the accident would not happen, without impacting the performance is to include a check sort stage before Aggregator Stage.
+A simple way of verifying this without unneccessarily introducing a maintenance or performance overhead is to include a 'check sort' stage before the aggregator stage.

 #### Description